 Your sense of smell is not as sharp as your dog's, so to help you follow their path you can equip your dog with a GPS tracker.
 Whether you let your dog roam free, take them camping, or just want an extra level of protection against your pet running away, a GPS tracker is a great way to know where your canine is currently exploring.

-We tested seven of the most popular GPS trackers in our New York City Lab to gather useful data and insights that can inform your selection.
+We tested 11 GPS trackers in our New York City Lab and then in the real world with real dogs to gather useful data and insights that can inform your selection.
 While some are exclusively location-focused, others allow you to receive updates on every move, nap, and pat your dog experiences.
 We also took into consideration the size of the tracker, its battery life, the tracking range, and if it requires a subscription to properly function.
+And towards the end of testing, each GPS tracker that boasts waterproofing or resistance was submerged in a bowl of water for five minutes.

 With a dog GPS tracker, you can tag along on your pup's adventures from your mobile device, and these trackers are designed to comfortably and securely fit on your dog around their neck with a collar or as an attachment to their favorite collar.